wayne-chi/Example_online_store_sql/README.md

 # Example_online_store_sql
-Modelled an online book store and documented in word file
+Modeled an online book store and documented in Word file.

+In this project, the database of a hypothetical online Bookstore called "BookMart" is modeled.
+The data is in a normalized form.

+It contains various tables and the Er diagram is in the photos above.

+The project had been done long before uploading here on github so not all the sql files could be recovered.
+However, all explanations and codes are presented in the word document.